 - Improve – Apply a data-driven quality improvement approach to inform system changes that will lead to improved patient outcomes and better care for those at risk.
 (Source: About Zero Suicide)

 Learn more about Zero Suicide and access the many resources of the toolkit.

 Introducing the Initiative

 In June 2018, a two-day training was held in Fond du Lac that served as the the official “kick-off” of the Destination Zero Initiative.
 This training was a huge success, with nearly 50 attendees from 18 local organizations coming together to learn how to implement Zero Suicide practices within their organizations and across our county.
 Evaluation results indicated that participants left the training with a better understanding of how to develop a comprehensive, system-wide approach to suicide care.
 The training included the lived-experience perspective which provided insight into how interventions can be more effective.
 Frequent small group discussions allowed participants to hear how other agencies address similar problems and brainstorm solutions.
 Participants identified gatekeeper trainings, treatment approaches (such as DBT & CBT-SP), safety planning, and improved communication as key priorities to address as the initiative moves forward.

-To receive updates about Destination Zero initiative activities, please email the coordinator, Tammi Kohlman to be added to our list of engaged community members.
+To receive updates about Prevent Suicide FDL County activities and be added to our list of engaged community members please CLICK HERE.